 The Public Meeting

-Prior to the Part B permit application submission, the applicant must comply with 25 Pa.
-Code § 270a.83, which requires the applicant to hold at least one public meeting.
+Prior to the Part B permit application submission, the applicant must comply with § 270a.83, which requires the applicant to hold at least one public meeting.
 The purpose of the meeting is to solicit questions from the local community and inform the community of proposed hazardous waste management activities.
 A 30-day notification of the public information meeting, a summarization of the meeting and multi-media notification is required.
 The meeting will be attended by the Siting Team Leader and key Team members.

 At the meeting the applicant should: